Maknee/maknee.github.io/thoughts/plan.md

 - Update `Gemfile` and `_config.yml` to include `jekyll-json-feed`.
 - Add a JSON autodiscovery `<link>` in head (or the plugin helper tag if available).

-Subscribe page
+Newsletter page
-- Add `_pages/subscribe.md` with front matter above.
+- Add `_pages/newsletter.md` with front matter above.
 - Paste provider’s embed form snippet into the page content.
 - Ensure the page shows in top nav; confirm responsive layout.